Meet the exceptional humans who make Vulcana happen!

 Passionate about travel and food, Jo is currently also learning to hula hoop!

-Angela Willock - Workshops Coordinator
+Angela Willock - BUsiness DEVELOPMEnT MANAGER

 Angela is also a performance poet and co-directs Ruckus Slam, a company that produces slam and live art events across Brisbane and Melbourne.
 And in case you are wondering, 5 year old Angela thinks grown up Angela is pretty great.